Published on November 23rd, 2011 | by Emma Hackwood0

 If you’re taking gifts with you to your destination make sure they’re not wrapped or they could be unwrapped by security – especially for international flights.
 Another option is to ship them ahead of time to avoid the extra search and lighten your luggage.
 Perhaps think about doing your Christmas shopping online and having your gifts shipped to your destination.
 This will cut down on luggage and the risk of them getting lost.

-THE U.S Transportation Security Administration (TSA) have highlighted security procedures ahead of the busy holiday travel period and remind travellers about the steps to take to prepare for airport security which can be found here.
+THE U.S Transportation Security Administration (TSA) have highlighted security procedures ahead of the busy holiday travel period and remind travellers about the steps to take to prepare for airport security.
 Our best advice is to be prepared for security screening at the checkpoint to help streamline the process for both yourself and other travellers.

 Remember the 3 simple steps to security: have ID’s out, coats and shoes off, and laptops out for screening.